Now that you are here on campus, explore the resources Cornell offers.

 — Provide information and referrals to help you get acquainted with the Cornell and Ithaca communities

-In addition to providing immigration assistance, ISSO also organizes fun activities, trips, and informational workshops.
+In addition to providing immigration assistance, we also organize fun activities, trips, and informational workshops.
 Fall highlights include a fall break trip to New York City and a day trip to Niagara Falls.
 Spring highlights include a spring break trip to Washington, DC, and a day trip to the Corning Museum of Glass.
-Spouses and family members are encouraged to participate in all ISSO programs and trips.
+Spouses and family members are encouraged to participate in all programs and trips.

 For information about email, internet service, Cornell Box, computer security, and more, visit IT@Cornell.